 As always, be sure to read my disclosures / disclaimers below.
 Most notably, I do not encourage or recommend for anyone to follow my lead on any stocks listed here or otherwise, since I may enter, exit, or reverse a position at any time without notice, regardless of the facts or perceived implications of this article.
 Cheers.

-Anyone who wants those alerts can click the StockTwits link, follow me (@MasterCap), and make sure their notifications are set properly to receive my posts in real time.
+4. Anyone who wants those alerts can click the StockTwits link, follow me (@MasterCap), and make sure the notifications settings (in the app and on your phone) are set properly to receive my posts in real time.

 Managing Market Risk / Reward